Would you please share this post?

 Is shouting across the church, allowing a pantheistic quotation, and permitting a free for all, appropriate in the presence of Jesus Christ in the Eucharist, let alone, during Holy Mass?

-Sadly, that was not the first time we have been subjected to a Prayers of the Faithful free for all.
+Sadly, this was not the first time we have been subjected to a Prayers of the Faithful free for all.

 What does reverence mean for you?